 Residence halls are available for students at Tsaile Campus only.
 Priority is provided to students with a GPA of 2.00 from the prior semester and to new incoming students.
-Housing assignments are first come, first serve with priority given to incoming Freshman.
 Every two rooms share a restroom.
 Students must provide their own linens and are responsible for the cleanliness of their rooms and common areas.
-Coin-operated washing machines/dryers are available in each residential hall.
+Coinoperated washing machines/dryers are available in each residential hall.
 No pets are allowed in the dorms.
-There is no smoking allowed in the dorms
+There is no smoking allowed in the dorms.